How To Hibernate Your Ants - Hibernation Tutorial

 I think that this definition perfectly summarizes the concept.
 In other words, hibernation is nothing but a biological phase in which the metabolism of the animal slows down drastically, keeping active only the functions needed to stay alive.

 In 90% of the species, hibernation typically occurs during the winter months.
-The list of species that go into hibernation is really long, and includes animals like bears, primates, mouses, squirrels, some species of birds, and, as you can imagine, ants!
+The list of species that go into hibernation is really long, and includes animals like bears, primates, mice, squirrels, some species of birds, and, as you can imagine, ants!

 Why Do Ants Hibernate?